AutoFR: Automated Filter Rule Generation for Adblocking: in a Controlled Environment

 \subsection{Building the Action Space}

-We provide additional details on how we construct the action space, as discussed in Sec.~\ref{sec:agent-impl}, and showcase a big picture example in Fig.~\ref{fig:action-space}.
-The action space is constructed from the set of outgoing network requests collected from the \textsc{Initialize} procedure (Alg.~\ref{alg:autofrg-algorithm}), which comprises of multiple visits to the site.
-We collect the outgoing network requests using Selenium's ``performance logs''~\cite{PerformanceLogs}.
-We next add edges based on filter rule dependencies discussed in Sec.~\ref{sec:action}.
+We provide additional details on how we construct the action space, as discussed in Sec.~\ref{sec:agent-impl}, and showcase a big-picture example in Fig.~\ref{fig:action-space}.
+It is constructed from the set of outgoing network requests collected from the \textsc{Initialize} procedure (Alg.~\ref{alg:autofrg-algorithm}), which comprises multiple visits to the site.
+We collect the outgoing network requests using Selenium~\cite{PerformanceLogs}.
+Its edges are based on rule dependencies from Sec.~\ref{sec:action}.

-\descr{Finer Grain Dependency.} For every request, we use tldextract~\cite{tldextract} to convert the request into its eSLD, FQDN, and with path, formats (if applicable), and then convert them into URL-based filter rule syntax as shown in Table~\ref{tab:network-filter-rule-syntax}.
-We then add edges from eSLD $\rightarrow$ FQDN $\rightarrow$ with path.
-We refer to these edges as ``finer grain'' edges.
+\descr{Finer-Grain Dependency.} For every request, we use tldextract~\cite{tldextract} to convert the request into its eSLD, FQDN, and With Path formats (if applicable), and then convert them into URL-based filter rule syntax as shown in Table~\ref{tab:network-filter-rule-syntax}.
+We add edges from eSLD $\rightarrow$ FQDN $\rightarrow$ With Path.
+We refer to these edges as ``\finergrain{}'' edges.

 \descr{Initiator Dependency.} We further improve \actionspace{} by considering the ``initiator'' of each request.
 We follow the intuition that if only \textit{ads.com} initiates requests to \textit{bids.com}, then the agent should try \textit{ads.com} first.
-If it is effective, then we do not need to try \textit{bids.com}.
-Consequently, this makes \actionspace{} taller, and reduces the number of arms that the agent needs to explore per run of multi-arm bandit, as described in Sec.~\ref{sec:alg-design}.
+We do not need to try \textit{bids.com} if it is effective.
+Consequently, this makes \actionspace{} taller and reduces the number of arms the agent needs to explore per run of the multi-arm bandit, as described in Sec.~\ref{sec:alg-design}.